richMetellus/cmake-tutorials/01_Essentials/A_HelloWorld-Noheaders/README.rst

              was created.
 That path of the target will be root,top project where we invoke the ``cmake`` command.
 In that case ``cmake-tutorials/01_Essentials/A_HelloWorld-Noheaders``

-              * this is referred to as in-tree build.
+              * this is referred to as in-place build.

               .. note::
                  It is not recommended to build where the source files are.
 This way